Cooper’s Vintage Drums

 LINEAR PATTERN ADJUSTMENT KNOB

 It is interesting to note that the early Broadcasters employed an eyelet or “stud” on the butt side of the shell.
 This simple yet effective method was soon replaced with the standard butt assembly.
-I have only seen two examples of this.
+I have only seen five examples of this.

 EARLY BROADCASTER BUTT ASSEMBLY